anujaagarwal/Tone-Translator-Backend/README.md

 2. The route maps the request to the appropriate controller method.

-3. The controller method, in turn, call one or more services to perform business logic and data processing.
+3. The controller method, in turn, call one service to perform business logic and data processing.

 4. Services interact with Sequelize models to read from or write to the database.